API rules

 list_rule: published = true || @request.auth.id = authorAdmins only for everything

-Section titled “Admins only for everything”list_rule: ""view_rule: ""create_rule: ""update_rule: ""delete_rule: ""Field references
+Section titled “Admins only for everything”list_rule: ""view_rule: ""create_rule: ""update_rule: ""delete_rule: ""Block writes that mutate a forbidden field

 Section titled “Field references”A bare name in an expression refers to the record’s column.
 Special aliases: